abinavseelan/pesitbsc-nodejs101/SettingUpMongoDB.md

 ### Mac OS X

-1. Fire up your terminal
+1. Fire up your terminal.
 2. Ensure you have installed Xcode Command Line Tools installed.
 Follow [these](http://docwiki.embarcadero.com/RADStudio/XE4/en/Installing_the_Xcode_Command_Line_Tools_on_a_Mac) instructions for installing command line tools for your Mac.
 3. Make sure you have Homebrew installed.
 Run this command:
  ```
  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
  ```
-4. Run:
+4. Run these to update brew & install mongod:
  ```
  brew update